Estimating Graph Dimension with Cross-validated Eigenvalues: Measuring the signal strength of sample eigenvectors

-However, there is a fundamental problem with the plug-in estimator for the population eigenvalues which can make the ``gap'' or ``elbow'' in the scree plot more difficult to observe.
+However, there is an overfitting and bias problem with the plug-in estimator for the population eigenvalues which can make the ``gap'' or ``elbow'' in the scree plot more difficult to observe.
 The leading eigenvalue estimates $\hat{\lambda}_1, \dots, \hat{\lambda}_k$ are asymptotically unbiased, so long as their corresponding population eigenvalues $\lambda_1, \dots, \lambda_k$ are large enough (see, e.g., \cite{chakrabarty_eigenvalues_2020} for related results).
-However, when $n$ is much larger than $k$, $\hat{\lambda}_{k+1}$ is a biased estimate of $\lambda_{k+1} = 0$, with $\E(\hat{\lambda}_{k+1}) > \lambda_{k+1}=0$ (see, e.g., \cite{benaych-georges_spectral_2020} for related results).
+By contrast, $\lambda_{k+1}=0$ is not growing; $\hat{\lambda}_{k+1}$ is a biased estimate of $\lambda_{k+1}0$, with $\E(\hat{\lambda}_{k+1}) > \lambda_{k+1}=0$ (see, e.g., \cite{benaych-georges_spectral_2020} for related results).
 So, if $\lambda_k$ is not large enough, then this bias diminishes the appearance of a ``gap'' or ``elbow'' between $\hat \lambda_k$ and $\hat \lambda_{k+1}$ in the scree plot.

 This can be seen in the left panel of Figure \ref{fig:motivation_simulation}.
-In that figure, the gap between the sample eigenvalues (black line) and the population eigenvalues (orange line) is smaller on the left and larger on the right.
-Note that in this figure, it is not the eigenvalues of $A$ and $\E(A)$ that are shown, but rather the eigenvalues of the normalized and regularized forms of $A$ and $\E(A)$.
+In that figure, the gap between the sample eigenvalues (black line) and the population eigenvalues (orange line) grows wider as $k$ increases.\footnote{In this figure, it is not the eigenvalues of $A$ and $\E(A)$ that are shown, but rather the eigenvalues of the normalized and regularized forms of $A$ and $\E(A)$.}